saymonn37/soNotes/README.md

-# 📌 SoNotes – Smart & Draggable Notes Organizer
+# 📌 SoNotes – Minimal & Lightweight Notes Organizer

 🚀 **SoNotes** is a **powerful note-taking application** built with Python and Tkinter, featuring **draggable tabs, reorderable lists, and persistent storage**.
 Easily create, organize, and manage notes in multiple tabs with an intuitive, user-friendly interface.